 Glacier hiking, 4x4 ice cave tour, lava caving or canyon exploring, Jökulsarlon/Glacier Lagoon, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, Golden Circle, Northern Lights, accommodation, and breakfast.
-We cook dinners on day 1 and 2, lunch not included.

 Pick up: We meet at the Goecco office in Reykjavik, on Bankastræti 10.
 Meeting time is at 8:45 AM, and departure is at 9:00 AM.
 The enterance is on the left side of the building, across the street from Prikið.

 Walking per day: 1-3 hours total – often on the icy or uneven ground.
 The Glacier hiking requires flexibility and reasonable fitness level, although it will be at beginners level, it can still be tough.
 This tour is not for people with weak knees, backs or other injuries…